 Input File

-An input file is an input to SPICE simulation.
-It contains circuit description - they call this SPICE netlist - and controls.
-The control block in the input file includes analysis requests, data output controls, and some flow controls.
+An input file is used in SPICE simulations.
+It contains a circuit description—called a SPICE netlist—and control commands.
+The control block includes analysis settings, output configurations, and basic flow controls.

 .title “Simulation Title”